 As the name suggests, the Bird of Paradise is a tropical plant native to South Africa.
-With their striking, banana-shaped leaves, these perennials are the gold standard in indoor tropical plants.
+With their striking, banana-like leaves, these perennials are the gold standard in indoor tropical plants.
 They can grow up to 20 feet tall in the wild and typically stand three to eight feet high at home, making them a great statement plant in any space.
-Despite their daunting stature, they’re surprisingly easy to care for—they prefer a sunny spot, weekly waterings during the growing season, and an occasional misting.
-For more information, see our full Bird of Paradise plant care guide.
+Despite their impressive stature, they’re surprisingly easy to care for—they prefer a sunny spot and weekly waterings during times of active growth.

-Nothing says “tropical staycation” like a pineapple plant.
-These unique Bromeliads produce one edible pineapple fruit per plant, even when grown entirely indoors.
-Best of all, each plant will produce tiny offshoots or baby plants, that will eventually grow into mature, fruiting pineapple plants themselves.
+Nothing says “tropical staycation” like a Bromeliad Pineapple plant.
+These unique Bromeliads produce one tiny, ornamental pineapple fruit per plant, even when grown entirely indoors.
+Best of all, each plant will produce baby plants that will eventually grow into mature, fruiting pineapple plants themselves.
 Native to South America, Bromeliad Pineapples prefer conditions that mimic their natural habitat—yours will thrive in bright, indirect sunlight by an east or west-facing window, and love added humidity if possible.
-The pineapples are ripe and ready to pick when the outer skin develops into a bright shade of yellow, and the flesh is the familiar orange-yellow shade you’ve seen at the grocery store.
-See our full Pineapple Bromeliad guide for in-depth care instructions.
+Although not grown for edible consumption, it’s still a fun and unique plant to have in your collection.
+The pineapples have reached maturity when the outer skin turns yellow, soft, and fragrant.

 These vibrant Bromeliads are famous not for their fruit, but for their brilliant blooms that can last up to six months.
-Our specific varietal boasts beautiful silver-green leaves and bright pink flowers that will lend a tropical flair to your home or apartment.
-Native to Brazil, Bromeliad Aechmeas actually grow on trees in the wild and absorb most of their nutrients through their leaves as a result.
-At home, our Bromeliad Aechmea Pink prefers bright, indirect sunlight and added humidity.
-You actually water Aechmeas at the center of the plant instead of the soil, and should keep a small retainer of water there at all times.
-For more care instructions, see our full guide.
+This variety boasts beautiful silver-green leaves and bright pink flowers that will lend a tropical flair to your home or apartment.
+Native to Brazil, Aechmea-type bromeliads actually grow on trees in the wild and absorb most of their nutrients through their leaves.
+At home, our Bromeliad Aechmea Pink is happy in a soil-filled pot and prefers bright, indirect sunlight with added humidity.
+You actually water Aechmeas at the center of the plant, keeping the “vase” full of water, instead of watering the soil.

-Thanks in part to Instagram, Monstera plants have surged in popularity in the past few years and remain a staple for plant parents.
-Native to the tropical rainforests of Southern Mexico, these eye-catching plants love bright, indirect sunlight and the occasional morning mist.
-Above all else, they’re known for their distinct, swiss cheese-like leaves—it’s no wonder they’re a favorite among design-conscious plant lovers.
+Thanks in part to Instagram, Monstera plants have surged in popularity over the past few years and remain a staple for plant parents.
+Native to the tropical rainforests of southern Mexico, these eye-catching plants love bright, indirect sunlight and the occasional morning mist.
+Despite their easy care, they can get impressivly large and stately in a relatively short time, and are easy to train to a moss pole for an added element of interest.
+Above all else, they’re known for their distinctive, swiss cheese-like leaves—it’s no wonder they’re a favorite among design-conscious plant lovers!

-For the perfect low-maintenance tree-plant hybrid, meet the Money Tree.
+For the perfect low-maintenance leafy houseplant, meet the Money Tree.
 This tropical plant is native to Mexico and northern South America and features verdant palm-like leaves and a unique braided stem.
 According to ancient Feng Shui practice, Money Trees can enhance the wealth and prosperity of its owners and therefore make a great addition to a home office.
 To help your money plant thrive, place it in low to bright indirect sunlight and water deeply but infrequently.
-See our full care guide here.

-For a more traditional take on the palm plant, opt for our tropical Bamboo Palm.
-With dark green fronds and bamboo stems, this plant will add an authentic tropical touch to your space.
+For a traditional leafy look, opt for the Bamboo Palm.
+Sporting dark green fronds and sturdy bamboo-like stems, this plant will add an authentic tropical touch to your space.
 Native to the forests of Central America and Mexico, the Bamboo Palm is extremely tolerant of low-light conditions and will easily adapt to your home or apartment.
-Place it in a well-lit corner and water only when the top 50 percent of the soil is dry.
-For more specifics, see our full care guide.
+Place it in a well-lit corner and water only when 50 percent of the soil volume is dry.